 To see if your vehicle qualifies for a high mileage adjustment please submit your Virginia State Police Inspection Certification (which you get when you have your vehicle inspected each year) to: firstname.lastname@example.org.
 Please include your account number in the email.

-The City of Norfolk levies a personal property tax on all pleasure boats including sailboats, motor boats, and other non-commercial watercraft.
-The tax rate is based on the ABOS Marine Blue Book retail value.
+The City of Norfolk levies a personal property tax on all pleasure boats including sailboats, motorboats, and other non-commercial watercraft.
+The tax is based on the ABOS Marine Blue Book retail value.
 Norfolk City Council voted to eliminate the pleasure boat decal effective January 1, 2010.
 Although the decal has been eliminated, Norfolk boat owners are required to pay the decal fee.
 The decal fee is automatically added to your personal property tax bill which is due on June 5th.
 The decal fee will vary depending upon the length of the boat.
 For boats 16 feet and over the fee is $40, if the length is under 16 feet, then the fee is $15.
 The city also levies a personal property tax on commercial boats used for business purposes.
 Commercial boats do not pay the license fee.
 If you moved, sold, or disposed of an item during the calendar year then please complete the form seen below:

-Additionally, our office receives data from the Virginia Department of Game and Inland Fisheries and the United States Coast Guard on an annual basis.
+Additionally, our office receives data from the Virginia Department of Wildlife Resources and the United States Coast Guard on an annual basis.
 Please make sure any changes in your registration status are reported to the proper authorities such as the following: